-- Facilitating mentoring relationships between new and incumbent project operators; - Hosting one national and at least one NEC training conference; - Expanding the Phoenix data bank of minority-owned firms; - Facilitating the exchange of business opportunity information within the MBDA funded system using the Capital Locator, Resource Locator, Phoenix and Opportunity systems, and external resources such as federal, state and local governments and private sector market opportunities for MBEC clients;

-- Working closely with the MBECs to establish a system in which procurement and contract opportunities can be shared with the network of MBECs.
-This system will include opportunities identified throughout the MBDA network using the Phoenix and Opportunity system; - Promoting special celebratory events to be held at the local community, state and national levels as part of MBDA's annual Minority Enterprise Development (MED)Week Conference; and - Promoting collaborations between the MBECs and the MBDA Office of Minority Business Development. - Providing general program information, guidance and support as well as a help line for questions related to the MBDA Performance System. - Providing client and strategic support through the respective MBDA National Enterprise Center NEC (regional office) and the use of the business analyst geographic information system; a software designed to provide strategic business data through a geographically-based information system.
+- Facilitating mentoring relationships between new and incumbent project operators; - Hosting one national and at least one NEC training conference; - Expanding the Phoenix data bank of minority-owned firms; - Facilitating the exchange of business opportunity information within the MBDA funded system using the Capital Locator, Resource Locator, Phoenix and Opportunity systems, such as federal, state and local governments and private sector market opportunities for MBEC clients; - Working closely with the MBECs to establish a system in which procurement and contract opportunities can be shared with the network of MBECs.
+This system will include opportunities identified throughout the MBDA network using the Phoenix and Opportunity system; - Promoting special events to be scheduled at the local community, state and national levels in celebration of MBDA's annual Minority Enterprise Development (MED)Week Conference; and - Promoting collaborations between the MBECs and the MBDA Office of Minority Business Development. - Providing general program information, guidance and support as well as a help line for questions related to the MBDA Performance System. - Providing client and strategic support through the respective NEC and the use of the business analyst geographic information system; a software designed to provide strategic business data through a geographically-based information system.